blended-modeling/beautiful-jekyll/pages/publications.md

     url: http://www.ivanomalavolta.com/files/papers/ICSE_SEIP_2020.pdf
     year: 2020
   - title: "Investigating the correlation between performance scores and energy consumption of mobile web apps"
-    authors: Kwame {Chan Jong Chu} and Tanjina Islam {Miguel Morales} Exposito and Sanjay Sheombar and Christian Valladares and Olivier Philippot and {Eoin Martino} Grua and Ivano Malavolta
+    authors: Kwame Chan Jong Chu and Tanjina Islam and Miguel Morales Exposito and Sanjay Sheombar and Christian Valladares and Olivier Philippot and {Eoin Martino} Grua and Ivano Malavolta
     type: conference
     venue: "Proceedings of the International Conference on Evaluation and Assessment on Software Engineering (EASE)"
     doi: